pgundlach/context.tmbundle/readme.txt

 * drag/drop image to the source (creates \externalfigure[...])
 * wrap selection in \start...\stop (ctrl-shift-w)
 * xetex support           (set CTX_ENGINE to 'xetex')
+* luatex support          (also on cmd-R, no hyperlinks in the output yet)

 == CTX_ENGINE ==
 You can set the variable CTX_ENGINE in Textmate's preference window (Textmate menu -> preferences), click on 'Advanced', select the tab 'shell variables' and add the variable CTX_ENGINE by using